Day 1: Little India AND CHILI CRAB

 Welcome to Singapore, perhaps the most modern and multicultural city in the world!
-After you arrive and check in at the five-star Pan Pacific Singapore, we will start the afternoon by learning about the city and experience the sights and flavors of Little India.
+After you arrive and check in at the five-star Fullerton Hotel, we will start the afternoon by learning about the city and experience the sights and flavors of Little India.
 We will visit the oldest Hindu temple in the area, Sri Veeramakaliamman Temple, and build up an appetite to have a sampling of delicious authentic Indian snacks.
 A special treat awaits us as we take a river cruise with an amazing night view of the island city to a sumptuous meal of Singapore’s world-famous specialty, chili crab at Jumbo Seafood.

 Meals included: Dinner

 Day 2: China Town AND an Epic Street Food Tour

 Top hotels in Singapore take their breakfast service very seriously and have a well-earned reputation for providing an indulgent dining experience with delicacies from Malaysia, India, Singapore, Indonesia, Europe, America, China and Japan.
 After breakfast, we will head to the City Gallery to learn the history of Singapore, then visit China Town, one of Singapore’s ethnic neighborhoods that is a center for tourists and gift buying but is so much more.
 Our local guide will share with us the history and significance of this vital cultural neighborhood.